xaviguasch/codewars-katas-collection/03-fundamentals--6-kyu/notes-6kyu.md

 n015 - **Is Integer Array** DIDN'T SOLVE IT ON FIRST TRY, main solution is to confusing, check the alternative ones. n016 - **Find within array** Check alternative much more simpler solutions.
 They might be interesting

+n021 - **Custom Array Filters** DIDN'T SOLVE IT ON FIRST TRY, Original solution was right but didn't pass due to a couple of weird edge cases.
+Try again!!!!